umbibio/mathbiolab-website/docs/news/posts/website-launch.md

 Our new website includes:

 - Detailed information about our research areas and ongoing projects
-- Profiles of our faculty, students, and alumni
+- Profiles of our Faculty, students, and alumni
 - Comprehensive list of publications and resources
 - Latest news and upcoming events
 - Contact information for inquiries and collaborations